1-day in Rome

 Piazza Venezia & Altar of the Fatherland

 Then walk back and head to Piazza Venezia, one of the main squares of Rome.
 As this square is only a big roundabout, it’s a quick stop to simply enjoy the Altar of the Fatherland.
-If later during the day, you have some free time, you can always visit it, but personally we didn’t.
-Most of those recent monuments are often more majestic from outside.
+If you have some free time later in the day, you can always visit it, but we didn’t.
+Most of those recent monuments are often more majestic from the outside.

 Altar of the Fatherland